We encourage you to take a moment to learn 21 reasons Paradigm succeeds where other adolescent treatment programs fail.

 More often than not, programs requiring a minimum stay of 45 days, or longer, are not intensive in nature.
 A review of their treatment schedule will likely reveal that valuable treatment time is wasted on excessive chores, free community meetings, and other busy work.
 In such cases, individual therapy may occur only once, or twice weekly.
 Such an approach has been proven to provide poor long term results.

-At Paradigm Malibu, we believe that every moment spent in treatment is precious and should be leveraged for maximum therapeutic value.
+At Paradigm Treatment, we believe that every moment spent in treatment is precious and should be leveraged for maximum therapeutic value.
 As such, our schedule is packed with individual and group therapy sessions designed specifically to meet each individual’s treatment goals.
 While it would be reasonable to anticipate that this would be the norm in adolescent treatment, it unfortunately is not.
 For example, we are the only adolescent treatment program that provides youth with individual therapy each and every day of treatment.

 To be meaningful and sustainable, changes that occur during the course of treatment must be transferable to life.
 It is expressly for this reason that we do not use point systems, phase systems, or other outdated forms of behavior modification.